UK REACH Article 54: recommendations to registrants

 Registrants should include the following information in the dossier on the test material to demonstrate the relevance of the test item to the registered substance:

 • all constituents of each test material along with their concentration values, percentage details and other parameters relevant for the property to be tested.
 This information is needed to assess whether the test material is relevant for the registered substance and whether it is suitable for use by all members of the joint submission, if relevant.
-Technical instructions on how to report the above is available in the ECHA manual on How to prepare registration and PPORD dossiers on the ECHA website
+Technical instructions on how to report the above is available in the ECHA manual on How to prepare registration and PPORD dossiers (PDF).

-• test item name and identifier e.g. CAS number or equivalent
+• test item name and identifier, for example CAS number or equivalent.

-• justification for the choice of test item if this is different from the registered substance (for example if using a transformation product, a multi-constituent substance or a substance of unknown or variable composition, complex reaction products and biological materials, i.e., UVCB)
+• justification for the choice of test item if this is different from the registered substance (for example if using a transformation product, a multi-constituent substance or a substance of unknown or variable composition, complex reaction products and biological materials, that is, a UVCB).

 Providing explanations for IUCLID attachments